 It Can Happen To Any Family is written by a mother (Cindy Doucette) who lost her daughter (Candice) to a methadone overdose.
 The book starts with signs of Candice slipping into addiction.
 Candice began “rebelling” by skipping out on family trips and saying that she didn’t want to do something and that she would rather do another thing.

 At the time, Cindy did not know what would come of all these little rebellions but now regrets many decisions she made.
 Knowing what happened to Candice and seeing the effects on her family, I never want this tragedy to happen to my parents.
+This resolution is becasue this memoir has a powerful impact.

 “It can happen to any family,” and I don’t want to leave my parents all sad over the loss of a child over stupid drugs.
 I only have one life, and so do my parents.